domsteinbach/gossembrot-portal/README.md

 - check if the website displays data
 - in the same terminal disown the process by enter: `disown` (this will prevent the process from being killed when you close the terminal)ß
 - See ./server.log for errors

+## Data updates for static hosting (sqlite database)

+- Change or replace the csv files in src/assets/import
+- Rebuild the static page (see above).
+The csv files are imported into the sqlite database during build.

 ## Running unit tests